Taburis/xlib/docs/Statistics/Hidden-Markov-Model.md

 ## Learning: The Forward-Backward Algorithm

 Given sequences of observations and known the possible hidden state domain, learn the HMM parameters $(E,T)$.
-The Baum-Welch algorithm is desinged based on the idea of the large number theorem that the possible occurance frequency is an unbias estimator for these parameters.
+The Baum-Welch algorithm is designed based on the idea of the large number theorem that the possible occurrence frequency is an unbiased estimator for these parameters.

 $$
 \begin{aligned}